sierra073/aspie/README.md

 ```

 ## Data Collection
 All python scripts to collect the following metrics found in the `get_data/` folder.
-All data gets populated into PostgreSQL tables.
+All data gets populated into PostgreSQL tables (except [coin snapshot data](#cryptocompare)).
+Except for [GitHub stars](#github), [Marketplace](#marketplace) data and [Ethereum address count](#ethereum-address-count) which are pulled from scratch each time, all other data is appended to the tables as it is collected so that we only pull one day's worth of data.
 ### Social
 #### Reddit posts and subscribers
 * [get_reddit_data.py](https://github.com/sierra073/aspie/blob/master/get_data/get_reddit_data.py):
   * If more than one subreddit is provided for a protocol, all metrics are summed over all subreddits every day
   * Posts are scraped directly from the _new_ posts for every subreddit, and subscribers are pulled using the [Reddit API](https://www.reddit.com/dev/api/#GET_r_{subreddit}_about)
   * Since the Bitcoin reddit is very active and problematic, we track posts per day from [here](https://www.cryptocompare.com/api/data/socialstats/?id=1182)
+  * Tracked starting 2018.
 #### Twitter followers
 * [get_twitter_data.py](https://github.com/sierra073/aspie/blob/master/get_data/get_twitter_data.py):
   * Number of followers scraped directly from each protocol's twitter page every day.
 Tracked starting 2018.